 Fulton Fresh Mobile Farmers Market

 The Fulton Fresh mobile farmer’s market was created to educate residents living in communities designated as “food deserts” on the importance of fresh and in-season produce.
-Every other week, attendees will participate in a 45 minute UGA Extension SNAP-Ed nutrition education food demonstration and then be provided with a free bag of in-season produce from our mobile market.
+Every week, attendees will participate in a 30 minute UGA Extension SNAP-Ed nutrition education food demonstration and then be provided with a free bag of in-season produce from our mobile market.